 - Be aware that the ILM process asks for deeper self-reflection on your coaching sessions than the ICF credential does.
 Use that to your advantage!

 And the cost of the ILM Level 7 qualification when done this way?
-An additional £795 plus the ILM candidate fee (currently £179, which we administer on your behalf) plus VAT.
-You can sign up for the ILM ‘top-up’ at any stage – when you book on the ICF programme or any time before completion of module 3.
+An additional £795 plus the ILM candidate fee (currently £183, which we administer on your behalf) plus VAT.
+You can sign up for the ILM ‘top-up’ at any stage – when you book on the ICF programme or within 6 months of completing it.